Our Top 3 STEM Toys

 If you don’t know what Lego is, then there is something seriously wrong with you.
 Seriously.
 Stop reading this immediately and go and get some therapy to rediscover your lost childhood if you haven’t heard of Lego.
 It is one of the greatest toys of all time.
 I still have two shopping bags full of Lego that I used to play with as a kid.
 A long, long time ago, in a galaxy far, far away.
 (Note: extremely durable)

-We think the ‘Classic’ sets provide the best value and the greatest opportunity for creativity.
+We think the ‘Classic’ sets (UK link) provide the best value and the greatest opportunity for creativity.
 Lego Classic inspires open-ended building play with a vast array of colorful bricks and special pieces.
-Lego Creator sets are also great, as they have few specialized bricks and featured instructions for at least 3 different possible builds from the bricks included.
-Our eldest son loves dinosaurs…
+Lego Creator (UK link) sets are also great, as they have few specialized bricks and featured instructions for at least 3 different possible builds from the bricks included.
+Our eldest son loves dinosaurs (UK link)…

 2. MAGNET TILES